getify/grips/README.md

 ## Using the JavaScript API

+The JavaScript API is accessible in a couple of different ways.
+The raw library can be loaded in a traditional fashion in a browser, and will produce a single global called "grips".
+It can be loaded as an AMD module, using the "amd-*.js" versions of the files (assuming they were built with the "build" tool).
+And finally, you can use the "node-grips" and "node-grips-debug" modules in node.js code, with standard `require()` inclusion (`var grips = require("node-grips").grips;`).

+Regardless of how you include the library and get access to the core `grips` API, the following methods and signatures are all available.
+The only caveat is that if you load the runtime version of the library (which has the compiler stripped), only the runtime parts (`initialize`, `render`, etc) of the API are available.

 The two most typical tasks for the JavaScript API are `compileCollection()` and `render()`.

 "grips" organizes template partials by grouping them together in collections.
 A single collection is an arbitrary grouping of one or more partials, but it usually will correspond to a single template file.
 The collection ID is arbitrary, but again, will usually be the filename of the template file.